burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * `static_assert(expr)`
 * `static_assert(expr, message)`

 This is a special declaration that results in a compilation error if the constant expression `expr` evaluates to false.
-The `static_assert` is valid anywhere:
+The `static_assert` is valid "anywhere":
-* Global/namespace scope
+* Global and namespace scope
 * Class scope
-* Function/block scope.
+* Function and block scope.

 Example: